DanSaada/KNN-Multi-Threading-Server-Classifier/README.md

 - When a client requests tasks 4,5 before performing task 3, i.e. classifying the vectors, the server will print a request from the client to sort the vectors first
 - In task 2, the customer can request to replace the distance metric, and the k But if one of them registered illegally, for example a negative number or a metric that is not one of the 5 options, the server will return an appropriate error message and will not change the metric and the k
+- In task 2, if the customer entered k that is greater than the number of vectors, we will not prohibit him from doing so.
+But if later he pressed 3, the KNN sorting algorithm will be performed on all vectors, meaning we will treat k as if it were equal to the number of vectors
 - In tasks 1,5, the client is required to enter a path to the files on his computer, if he registers an invalid path, the server will return an error and reprint the menu on the client's screen
 - The server classifies the trained and test vectors according to the length of the first vector entered into the trained catalog
 - We have created a manual protocol for sending and reading messages from a socket, that is, so that the sender can inform the receiving party of the end of a message that he must send at the end "$$$", this is the sign we chose for the end of sending a message.